AdamWilsonLabEDU/GEO511_2020/pres/PS_08_repro.md

 ## Motivations: Claerbout's principle

 > "An article about computational result is advertising, not scholarship.
 The actual scholarship is the full software environment, code and data, that produced the result."
-<br><small> Claerbout and Karrenbach, Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics.
+<br><br><small> Claerbout and Karrenbach, Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics.
 1992</small>

 ## Benefits are straightforward